llandsmeer/inkvt/README.md

 The installation assumes you have [KFMon](https://github.com/NiLuJe/kfmon) installed

-The `make kobo` target expects a working `arm-eabihf` cross-compiler.
+**IMPORTANT:** The `make kobo` target expects a working `arm-eabihf` cross-compiler.
-The Makefile by default assumes the cross-compilers in the apt standard repository to be present.
+The Makefile by default assumes the cross-compilers in the apt standard repository to be present (which probably lead to strange glibc version mismatches and crashes).
 This comprises the ubuntu `gcc-arm-linux-gnueabihf`, `libc6-dev-armhf-cross`, `g++-arm-linux-gnueabihf`  and `libstdc++-4.8-dev-armhf-cross`
 packages.
-The [KOReader toolchains](https://github.com/koreader/koxtoolchain) are also supported, and will in fact be a much better fit for the target device than Ubuntu/Linaro/MG/Sourcery ones.
+The [KOReader toolchains](https://github.com/koreader/koxtoolchain) are also supported, and **will in fact be a much better fit for the target device than Ubuntu/Linaro/MG/Sourcery ones**.
 This has been tested with the "kobo" one.
 You can also use the "nickel" one if you really want a crappier GCC version, whose only saving grace will be the ability to link against the STL dynamically.